 19. Bob’s Your Uncle

 This is a very funny and confusing English idiom that your students will find difficult to guess the meaning of.
-The expression ‘Bob’s your uncle’ to mean ‘It’s as simple as that.’ / ‘And there it is’.
+The expression ‘Bob’s your uncle’ means ‘It’s as simple as that.’ / ‘And there it is’.
 For example, “To tie your shoelaces just tie a knot here and Bob’s your uncle, it’s done!”

 20. Frog In Your Throat

-This English idiom is a fun way to say that your have difficulty speaking because your throat feels dry.
+This English idiom is a fun way to say that you have difficulty speaking because your throat feels dry.
 For example, “Craig just stood there and didn’t say a thing.
 I think he had a frog in his throat“

 21. Thick As Thieves